Some links in this post may be affiliate links

 King Anthurium can grow to a height of 3-6 feet and 3-4 feet wide.
 The leaves may be up to 6 feet long which places this plant among the large-leafed plants ideal for a bold statement in any space.

-King Anthurium like other Anthuriums is toxic to both humans and pets.
+Yes, Anthurium veitchii like other Anthuriums is toxic to both humans and pets.
 Anthuriums have been found to contain oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
 Keep the plant away from children and pets.
 Always wear gloves when handling this plant and wash your hands thereafter.

 King Anthurium requires removal of yellow leaves to keep it neat as well as reduce pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for a detailed account on these growing conditions and how to achieve them.